 First Things First: Your Finances

 If you have just been laid off, give yourself a few days to catch your breath.
 As soon as you can, tackle your severance package, head-on.
 How well you negotiate it will determine how strong of a financial bridge you have to ride out the next few weeks and months.
-Also, within 30 days of your last day at work, you must attend to your finances.
-Employment Insurance is a federal insurance program offering temporary financial support to eligible individuals who have lost their jobs.
+Also, within 30 days of your last day at work, you must attend to your Employment Insurance application.
+This is a federal insurance program offering temporary financial support to eligible individuals who have lost their jobs.

 You can investigate your eligibility, the impact of your severance package as well as the application process either on-line or at your local Service Canada location.

 Severance Package & Health Insurance

 If you negotiated a few more weeks of health insurance in your severance package, then don’t let it slide.
 Now is the time to focus on self care.
 Renew your prescription medications and book the dental and optical appointments.
 Don’t forget to maximize other wellness benefits like massage and chiropractic treatments.

 Laid Off: Job Loss Counselling